Note: Please contact Sophos Professional Services if you require direct assistance with your specific environment.

 Later, we’ll configure search DN "DC=tao,DC=xg" in the authentication server on Sophos Firewall.

-Log on to Sophos Firewall webadmin, go to Administration > Device access, enable "Client Authentication" on the zone where the STAS server is located.
+Log on to Sophos Firewall webadmin, go to Administration > Device access, enable "Client Authentication" on the zone where STA Collector and user workstation locate.
 In this example, it’s the LAN zone.

-We need to configure Windows AD DC as an authentication server on Sophos Firewall, so that Sophos Firewall can fetch group information of STAS live user from AD DC.
+We need to configure Windows AD DC as an authentication server on Sophos Firewall, so that Sophos Firewall can fetch group and other information of STAS live user from AD DC.

 -Server Type: Active Directory -Server Name: any name for the AD DC -Server IP: IP address of the AD DC -Connection security: SSL/TLS, by default -Port: 636, default TCP port for LDAP service on SSL/TLS